gjaeger/JuPedSim.github.io/_posts/2016-11-02-QuickStart.md

  git clone https://github.com/JuPedSim/JuPedSim.git
 ```

-Note: it is very important to update the submodule, otherwise the they will be empty!
+Note: it is very important to update submodules, otherwise the they will be empty!

 ```bash
  cd JuPedSim